I've heard that fruit juice is a good source of vitamins but that it can contribute to obesity. Is it OK to give my

 Certain types of fruit juice can be a healthy part of your child's diet.

-Research suggests that drinking moderate amounts of 100 percent fruit juice doesn't affect a child's weight.
+Research suggests that drinking small amounts of 100 percent fruit juice doesn't affect a child's weight.
 However, fruit juice contains calories.
 Just like any other food or calorie-containing drink, too much fruit juice can contribute to weight gain.

-If you choose to give your child fruit juice, choose 100 percent fruit juice instead of sweetened juice or fruit-juice cocktails.
-While 100 percent fruit juice and sweetened fruit drinks might have similar amounts of calories, your child will get more vitamins and nutrients and fewer additives from 100 percent juice.
+If you choose to give your child fruit juice, choose 100 percent fruit juice instead of sweetened juice or juice cocktails.
+While 100 percent fruit juice and sweetened fruit drinks might have similar calorie counts, your child will get more nutrients and fewer additives from 100 percent juice.

-To ensure your child isn't drinking too much juice, follow these limits from the American Academy of Pediatrics:
+To ensure your child isn't drinking too much juice, consider these limits:

 - Birth to 12 months.
 No fruit juice, unless it's used to relieve constipation.